samuro95/Altegrad-project/README.md

 unweighted graphs.
 Each graph is associated to four target values.
 We build a regression model for each of the target variable.

+You can find the written report of the experiment in the file report.pdf

 ## Pre-processing